GetDKAN/dkan/modules/dkan/dkan_dataset/modules/dkan_dataset_rest_api/README.md

 the value expected from the dataset entry form.

 ##### Query for url/values of previous revision of file.
-The assemption is that the file is stored remotly and we are looking to get the link as it was set in a previous revision of the resource node.
+The assumption is that the file is stored remotely and we are looking to get the link as it was set in a previous revision of the resource node.

 Version (revision) are tracked via the VID Durpal identifier.
 We can query a